thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

 ## Why are automated tests important?

-Up to this point, we have not written tests for our projects, but the instruction staff have created tests for you to run through exercises.
-As projects get bigger, the cognitive load needed to understand your project becomes too cumbersome to manage all the logic.
-Testing helps us out out here.
+While the instruction team has created automated tests for your assignments, most of you haven't been writing automated tests for your projects.
+As a project get bigger, the cognitive load needed to understand the entire codebase becomes too great to keep in your head all at once.

-Testing your code has many strengths:
+Using automated tests helps for your projects can help you by:

-* Testing identifies bugs in our code.
+- Identify bugs in our code before the make it to production.
-* Testing continues to test to ensure no new bugs get introduced (called a regression).
+- Ensure old bugs that make it to production aren't reintroduced.
-* Tests enforce better code design to be testable.
+- Enforce better code design.
-* They provide better documentation on code.
+- Provide documentation for your code.
-* Testing reduces fear.
+- Reduces fear of making a change.

-* It overall takes _less_ to write correct code when testing.
+It overall takes less to write correct code when testing.
 Specifically, testing reduce the cost of change in your code.

 ### Exercise

-Turn and talk to your neighbor and talk about the following:
+Turn and talk to your neighbor and talk about the following.

 * Provide an example in your projects where you had a regression (ie a piece of code that works but later stopped working).
 * Provide an example in your projects where you wish you had a unit test.